-Prof. Toby Wiseman, Professor of Theoretical Physics, Imperial College London
+Prof Martin Evans, Professor of Statistical Physics, University of Edinburgh; Prof Toby Wiseman, Professor of Theoretical Physics, Imperial College London.

 Candidates must not make direct contact with the Examiners regarding any matter relating to examinations.
-Any communication must be via the Senior Tutor of the respective candidate's college
+Any communication must be via the Senior Tutor of the respective candidate's college or the Director of Studies, who will, if appropriate, contact the Proctors.
+The Proctors in turn communicate with the Chair of Examiners.

-Results from the January exams will be released after the exam board meeting in Hilary Term (week 3 or 4).
-Results from the Easter vacation assessments and end of Trinity exams will be realesed at the end of the year along with the final classification in Early July.
+Results from the January exams will be released after the exam board meeting in Hilary Term (week 3, 4, or 5).
+Results from the Easter vacation assessments and end of Trinity exams will be released along with the final classifications in July.